gkossakowski/gkossakowski.github.io/content/posts/2020-04-07---the-algorithm-for-precision-medicine.md

   - "machine learning"
   - "programming languages"
   - "precision medicine"
 description: "Programmers will recognize in drug repurposing a hack.
-Of great significance, though."
+A notably rewarding one."
 socialImage: "/photo.jpg"
 ---